shahar0809/CTF/pwnable.kr/toddlers/asm/writeup.md

 And that's it!!!

 Full code is also in the folder.
+I attached the assembly code and exe, it helps to debug it with gdb.

 ```
 Mak1ng_shelLcodE_i5_veRy_eaSy